syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 You should see something similar to
 ```
 NAME                          READY   STATUS    RESTARTS   AGE
-acid-minimal-cluster-0   1/1     Running   0          1h
-acid-minimal-cluster-1   1/1     Running   0          1h
+acid-example-postgresql-0     1/1     Running   0          1h
 ```

 ## Summary
 Your platform has a new Promise.
 Your users have access to a new service from the Promise.
 Your finance team has the ability to track service usage.
 Well done!

 To recap the steps we took:
 1. ✅&nbsp;&nbsp;Aquired a base Promise